Tulip-Dev/tulip/doc/user/workspace.rst

 Settings
 ----------

-By clicking on the tab in the right upper corner, you can open the display settings panel.
+By clicking on the tab in the top right corner, you can open the display settings panel.

 .. image:: _images/i_adjacency_settings.png
     :width: 308

-As you can notice, several parameters such as the background color, the node ordering and the grid and edges display visibility.
+Several parameters such as the background color, the node ordering and the grid and edges display visibility can be customized.

 .. _workspace_geographic: